 Read details for information

 One study found hoodia to be effective at curbing appetite.

 One small, double-blind study in humans found that hoodia latex and inner plant can significantly reduce food intake.
-However, in another double-blind study, hoodia extract taken twice a day for 15 days had no effect on caloric intake or body weight compared with a placebo Adverse effects of hoodia included nausea, vomiting, and increases in blood pressure and bilirubin levels (a possible indicator of liver stress).2 Available products are of unknown quality and much more work remains to be done to determine if hoodia has a role in the treatment of obesity.3
+However, in another double-blind study, hoodia extract taken twice a day for 15 days had no effect on caloric intake or body weight compared with a placebo.
+Adverse effects of hoodia included nausea, vomiting, and increases in blood pressure and bilirubin levels (a possible indicator of liver stress).2 Available products are of unknown quality and much more work remains to be done to determine if hoodia has a role in treating obesity.3

 The San people, native to the Kalahari desert, have used hoodia for millennia to suppress appetite for food and water and to increase energy.1 They cut the spines off the plant and eat the inner portion and drink the white latex.